 This category comprises specific project topics that we are particularly interested in at a particular time - for instance, because they are part of a larger research project running at our institute.
 Sometimes, we may be able to offer financial support for these.
 Sometimes, this list may also be empty ...

-- Current focus 1 (SS 2019): Acoustic Event Detection and Person Identification/Tracking in Opera Recordings (Audio, Video)
+- Current focus 1 (WS 2019): Acoustic Event Detection, Segmentation, and Score-Performance Alignment in Opera Recordings (see Project Descriptions)

-- Current focus 2 (SS 2019): Deep Learning (Reinforcement Learning, Imitation Learning, Generative Adversarial Networks) for Acoustic Event Detection (see Project Descriptions)
+- Current focus 2 (WS 2019): Deep Learning (Reinforcement Learning, Imitation Learning, Generative Adversarial Networks) for Acoustic Event Detection (see Project Descriptions)

 If you are interested in any of these, contact Gerhard Widmer for more information.